libsdl-org/SDL/docs/README-ios.md

 Build SDL for iOS from the command line
 ==============================================================================

+1. Follow step 1 above.
+2. Either create and export a `VULKAN_SDK` environment variable with the value described in step 3 above or open Xcode, set the custom path described in step 3 above and close Xcode.
-1. cd (PATH WHERE THE SDL CODE IS)/build-scripts
+3. cd (PATH WHERE THE SDL CODE IS)/build-scripts
 2. ./iosbuild.sh

 If everything goes fine, you should see a build/ios directory, inside there's